 Most of the yellow color in a vanilla cake is derived from the egg yolks, which impart great moisture, lots of flavor, and a tender yellow crumb.
 To achieve that perfect snowy-white cake recipe, the egg yolks are removed and more egg whites are added.

 But, egg yolks do offer additional fat that makes for a moister cake so that needs to be accounted for as well.
 Adding sour cream and more butter does the trick!
+The texture is really light and fluffy but not like my Sour Cream Pound Cake or Cream Cheese Pound Cakes that are a bit more dense in texture.

 - SIFT THE DRY INGREDIENTS- with most other white cake recipes, sifting isn’t super necessary but not today.
 To achieve an airy, moist texture, you’ll need to sift the flour, baking powder, and baking soda.
 Whisk in the salt by hand and set aside.